jpukg/Jpa-Hibernate/readme.md

 		initialValue = 1, allocationSize = 1 )
 		private int id;
 		```
-4. AUTO : Provider selects the above generation strategy based on the used dialect.It is not recommended to use when your database is not fixed.it is default strategy
+4. AUTO : Provider selects the above generation strategy based on the used dialect.It is recommended to use when your database is not fixed.it is default strategy
 	-	Example

 		```java